bbauska/W3Cx-2of5/README.md

    alt="W3C Cheat Sheet" />
 </p>

-   - <b>In Module 5</b>, you will be combining HTML and CSS to create more complex pages, and "beautify" even more your recipe projects.
+   - In <b>Module 5</b>, you will be combining HTML and CSS to create more complex pages, and "beautify" even more your recipe projects.
 You will learn about tables, the audio and video elements, etc. This is a good preparatory work for the [HTML5 Coding Essentials and Best